 Important Tip: Take off the inner sole out of the snow boot and have your baby stand on it.
 Is there’s a finger- or finger-and-a-half width of space at the end of the boot?
 Then it’s a good fit!

 Keep in mind that your baby will be wearing thicker socks with these boots, so we will have to leave a little of extra growing room.

 Socks play a key role in keeping your babies’ feet healthy, since they act as a barrier between your babies’ feet and the shoes.
-Socks prevent the formation and the build up of bacteria inside the shoes.
+Socks also prevent the formation and the build up of bacteria inside the shoes.

-The socks I will describe below are made of high quality materials such as cotton and hey are ultra soft and comfortable to wear.
+The socks I will describe below are made of high quality materials such as cotton and they are ultra soft and comfortable to wear.
 These socks will keep your baby’s foot warm and cozy in cold weather.

 I put together a selection of the best babies socks for the winter season and you can find them here.
 Please refresh your browser if you can’t see the recommendations.